 Be respectful.
 Value their time.
 Come with great questions.
 And maybe a friendship will develop.
 If not, don’t worry about it.
 The relationship can still be highly valuable for both of you.

-3. Never arrive with a list of thoughtful questions
+3. Never arrive without a list of thoughtful questions

 Few things drive mentors crazier than people who arrive with no questions.